Hypersaki/Desktop-Air-Monitoring-Light-Alarm-Device/README.md

 <img src="https://github.com/Hypersaki/Desktop-Air-Monitoring-Light-Alarm-Device/blob/main/Image/prototype_image/new_version_interior2.jpg" alt="interior part3" style="width: 65%;">

 ### Overall Showcase
 This is an example of indoor PM2.5 exceeding the healthy value.
 It triggered the condition - When PM2.5 > 35 or PM10 > 154, the LED strip will light with an orange color.
-Therefore, the LED strip lights with orange color.
 <img src="https://github.com/Hypersaki/Desktop-Air-Monitoring-Light-Alarm-Device/blob/main/Image/prototype_image/new_version_overall.jpg" alt="overall view" style="width: 65%;">